melezhik/sparrow-plugins/perl6-dir-install/README.md

 # SYNOPSIS

-Walk through the list of sub directories ( located at $CWD ) and tries to install Perl6 modules found.
+Walks through the list of sub directories ( located at $CWD ) and tries to install Perl6 modules found.

 # INSTALL